Chart Color Schemes

 An assessment of population growth drivers in St Kilda West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections from 2023, applying adjustments using weighted aggregation methods to reach SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-By 2041, the St Kilda West (SA2) is forecasted to experience a significant population increase, with an anticipated expansion of 1,412 persons.
-This reflects a total increase of 47.2% over the 17-year period.
+AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, to forecast future demographic trends.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb of St Kilda West is projected to experience a significant population increase, with an anticipated rise of 1,399 persons, reflecting a total increase of 46.9% over the 17 years.

 Frequently Asked Questions - Population